-In the 21st century, many blacks still don’t possess bank accounts, but instead rely on check cashing services, prepaid debit cards, and those alike.
-And living an “all cash” lifestyle allows for more spending and less saving.
-However, because of the history of being financially defrauded, blacks have grown to rely on tangible items to justify their finances.
+In the 21st century, many Blacks still don’t possess bank accounts, but instead rely on check cashing services, prepaid debit cards, and cash apps on their cell phones.
+Living an “all cash” lifestyle allows for more spending and less saving.
+However, because of the history of being financially defrauded, Blacks have grown to rely on tangible items to justify their finances.
 In other words, many of them feel more secure being able to see and spend their money instead of trusting a financial institution.
-Consequently, the more items bought and the more expensive items may be, signifies many blacks’ interpretation of their net worth and status as opposed to what a savings account may indicate.
+Consequently, the more items bought and the more expensive items may be, signifies many Blacks’ interpretation of their net worth and status as opposed to what a savings account may reflect or indicate.

-A new report from Nielsen, “The Increasingly Affluent, Educated and Diverse,” explores the “untold story” of African-American consumers, particularly Black households earning $75,000 or more per year.
+A recent report from Nielsen, “The Increasingly Affluent, Educated and Diverse,” explores the “untold story” of Black consumers, particularly Black households earning $75,000 or more per year.
 According to the report, Black people in this segment are growing faster in size and influence than whites in all income groups above $60,000.
-And as African-American incomes increase, their spending surpasses that of the total population in areas such as insurance policies, pensions and retirement savings.
+And as Black incomes increase, their spending surpasses that of the total population in areas such as insurance policies, pensions and retirement savings.

 According to Nielsen, “African-American households spend more on basic food ingredients and beverages and tend to value the food preparation process, spending more time than average preparing meals.
 Other popular buying categories include fragrances, personal health and beauty products, as well as family planning, household care and cleaning products.”